kcargile/log4net.dynamodb/README.md

 ## Usage
 Using the appender is easy, just log using log4net as you normally would.
 Note that this is a buffered appender, so log messages may not be written immediately.
-You can override this behavior at the expense of performace using the log4net **immediateFlush** configuration element.
+You can override this behavior at the (substantial) expense of performace using log4net's **immediateFlush** configuration element.
 See [this](http://logging.apache.org/log4net/release/sdk/log4net.Appender.TextWriterAppender.ImmediateFlush.html) page for more information.

 For example: